-- a Lothian wide programme of competitive and participatory events in selected sports, for both school aged and senior athletes - co-ordination of participation by athletes and teams at Scottish Disability Sport National sports events - a regular newsletter detailing recent news and achievement and highlighting forthcoming events - information on coaching and training opportunities and access to coach education courses, as well as supporting UK Disability Inclusion Training - provide support to established and developing clubs in the local area. - provide grant aid for athletes, clubs, coaches and volunteers where appropriate.
+- co-ordination of participation by athletes and teams at Scottish Disability Sport National sports events - a regular newsletter detailing recent news and achievement and highlighting forthcoming events - information on coaching and training opportunities and access to coach education courses, as well as supporting UK Disability Inclusion Training - provide support to established and developing clubs in the local area. - provide grant aid for athletes, clubs, coaches and volunteers where appropriate.